 Spiritual involvement in non-religious groups

 Some religious naturalists are active in groups that are not overtly religious, but provide venues for spiritual activities.
-Examples include working with others to advance social justice or ecologic initiatives, or in maintaining public gardens, working in food pantries, aiding the elderly, or other community services.
+Examples include groups that organize nature walks, canoe/kayak trips, or other ways of enjoying spending time in natural settings, or working with others to advance social justice or ecologic initiatives, or help maintain public gardens or work in food pantries, aid the elderly, or contribute to other community services.

 In each of these settings, available roles include leaders, contributors, and occasional followers or observers.